Ain al-Hilweh: Etymology

 The direct translation of Ain al-Hilweh is "sweet water spring".
 People believe that the camp was named after a natural water spring that existed in the present-day Ain al-Hilweh refugee camp.
 In actuality, the Ain al-Hilweh spring was located at the corner of the valley between Miye ou Miye village and Darb es Seem.
 The water flowed from the spring westward 500 meters towards a manmade dam.
 The dam was erected at the crossroad between Mieh Mieh and present day Seyroub neighborhood in Darb es Seem.
 The Palestinian camp is located between 1000 m to 1500 m to the west, away from the natural spring.

 Emir Fakhr-al-Din II, (Fakhr-al-Din Ibn Mann, Fakhr-al-Din al Maani), was given the title "emir" or "prince" in Arabic because the Maan dynasty reigned over Lebanon at that time.
 Lebanon was divided into several emirates (the state or jurisdiction of an emir).
 So, there was an emirate out of several called, “Emirate of Ain al-Hilweh” and had an emir.
 The emirate stretched northwest from the Ain al-Hilweh spring, looped around the bottom of Mieh Mieh village along present-day Officers’ Military Club straight north to the Barghout Creek (between Mieh Mieh and Haret Saida) and west to the Mediterranean Sea.
 From the south, the emirate stretched straight west to the Mediterranean Sea.
 So the present-day Palestinian refugee camp got its name from the Emirate Ain al-Hilweh.

 History

 Establishment

-It was established in 1948 on private Lebanese land owners.
-The Ain al-Hilweh Palestinian camp is spread out on private properties owned by villagers from: Miye ou Miye, Darb es Sim and Sidon.
+The camp was established in 1948 to accommodate Palestinian refugees displaced by the 1948 Palestinian expulsion and flight which occurred during the 1948 Palestine war.
+The Ain al-Hilweh Palestinian camp is spread out on private properties owned by villagers from Miye ou Miye, Darb es Sim and Sidon.
 The size of the Ain al-Hilweh camp in the early 1990s was around 290 dunams (72 acres).
 Today, the size of the camp increased by 2.35 times to 686 dunams (170 acres).
 The proportion of the land of Ain al-Hilwe camp located in the above towns is as follows: Miye ou Miye (22%), Darb Es Sim (4%) and Sidon (74%).

+1974 attack

 On 20 June 1974, the Israeli Air Force (IAF) attacked the camp, killing 11 people and injuring 32, according to the Lebanese Army.